Derkaziam/polling-aggregates/index.md

 I have a whole host of elections, from the UK, US, and more!
 Message me on Discord (Derkaziam#4790) to request an aggregate.

-Aggregates will be updated either weekly or bi-weekly
+Aggregates will be updated either weekly or bi-weekly.
+This is all run by one person, so I might not be able to get everything updated on time!

 ## United States 🇺🇸